Q: Has my course been approved?

 Q: Where do I send my registration?

-A: If you are registering for a cooperative Agency course, you will call or send the registration to that agency.
+A: If you are registering for a cooperative agency course, you will call or send the registration to that agency.
 If you are taking a PSU open enrollment class, you will register through the online Banner system, if your registration falls within the registration window.
-If you are submitting a Special Registration Form, please submit it in person to Mark Mentzer in the Continuing Education Office.
+If you are submitting a paper registration form, please submit it in person to Mark Mentzer in the Graduate School of Education.

 Q: How do I pay for classes?

 A: A bill will appear in your ODIN account for your PSU charges.
 If you have registered with a cooperative agency, there are two fees you will need to pay: one for the credit(s) to PSU, and one to the cooperative agency for the instruction.
 The PSU credits will be paid for through your Odin account after the fees are assessed and appear in your account; the agency fee will be paid directly to the agency.
 Contact the agency regarding this payment.

 PSU accepts credit registration payment in the form of check, money order, credit card, and e-check with the following associated fees:

 - e-check - $0 fee.
 Online setup required during payment process **recommended**

 - Check/money order - $0 fee.
 See address below.

 - Mastercard/American Express/Visa – 2.75% of total registration amount